r7kamura/restaurant/README.md

 # Restaurant
-Restaurant serves RESTful API on Rails.
+Restraunt serves your data via auto-defined RESTful API on your rails application.

-## Features
+## controller-less & route-less

-### No more controllers, No more routes
 Restaurant provides strict RESTful API implementation for your models.
-All controllers and routings will be auto-defined based on your config/restaurant.yml definition.
+All controllers and routes will be auto-defined based on your config/restaurant.yml definition.
 No need to write any more app/controllers and config/routes.rb.
 All you have to do is write your models and authorization yaml file.